YaoZengzeng/AIEngine/README.md

 - All in one binary, lightweight, minimal dependencies, user-friendly and easy to deploy.

-- Model Aware Routing to enable better scheduling of AI traffic and enhances inference performance.

 - Seamlessly compatible with various gateway infrastructures, whether based on Nginx, Envoy, or others.

+- Model Aware Routing based on metrics fetched from inference engine to enable better scheduling of AI traffic and enhances inference performance.

+- Lora Aware Load Balancing

+- Rich Load Balancing Algorithms: Session Affinity, Pefix Cache aware, KV Cache aware, Heterogeneous GPU hardware aware ...

 - Inference Engine Agnostic, compatible with mainstream frameworks such as vLLM, SGLang, TGI, and more.

-- Prefix Cache Aware Routing

-- Canary LLM Inference
+- Model Canary release or A/B testing

-- Authentication, Authorization and Rate Limiting
+- Authentication, Authorization and Rate Limiting by tokens

+- Support Gateway API and inference API from Kubernetes Community

 ...